joostdecock/site/pages/docs/designer/tutorial/part-1.md

 </div>
 </div>

-There's nothing new in htis code, but note that we have rewritten the line to add our `outline` path.
+There's nothing new in this code, but note that we have rewritten the line to add our `outline` path.

 In giving our points descriptive names, we've made it easier to understand what's going